bazel-contrib/rules_nodejs/DEVELOPING.md

 ## Testing locally

+This repository contains nested workspaces with are in the process of being phased out.
+Some of these nested workspaces are now tested with the bazel-in-bazel bazel_integration_test rule.
+The integration tests must be run in series as they use up too many resources when run in parallel.

+`bazel test ...` includes all these integration tests so if you want to run all tests except the integration tests you can use `bazel test ... --test_tag_filters=-e2e`.
+A shortcut for this is `yarn test`.

+When running the integration tests, it is recommended to tune the memory usage of Bazel locally.
+This can be done with `bazel --host_jvm_args=-Xms256m --host_jvm_args=-Xmx1280m test ... --test_tag_filters=e2e --local_resources=792,1.0,1.0 --test_arg=--local_resources=13288,1.0,1.0`.
+A shortcut for this is `yarn test_e2e`.

-This repository contains nested workspaces.
-To test all targets locally in the main workspace and in all nested workspaces run:
+To test all targets locally in the main workspace and in all nested workspaces (includes those that are not yet tested as integration tests) run:

 ```
 yarn test_all